13 Things to Do as Soon as You Find Out You’re Pregnant

 6. Get prepared for early pregnancy symptoms to start any minute

-While you may be one of the God-gifted women who enjoys an easy first trimester, chances are, you might experience some level of nausea and vomiting, jaw-dropping fatigue, odd food cravings and aversions, sore breasts, broken sleep, and a lot of peeing.
+While you may be one of the God-gifted women who enjoys an easy first trimester, chances are, you might experience some level of nausea and/or vomiting, jaw-dropping fatigue, odd food cravings and aversions, sore breasts, broken sleep, and a lot of peeing.
 Like, a LOT.
 For me, the exhaustion and nausea hit me before anything else.
 Right around 5.5-6 weeks of pregnancy.
 But it’s definitely different for every woman.
 For me, I could fight off the nausea with eating (mostly carbs), but the exhaustion I couldn’t kick.
 I took naps every day and slept 10 hours every night.
 There were days I didn’t get out of bed!
 It was like being permanently hungover for 7 weeks (without any alcohol, of course).
 My worst symptoms were in first trimester from weeks 6-13 or so, but everybody is different!

 7. Check out your company’s maternity leave / talk to your boss if you feel you need to at this stage